 Banks and fintech firms have launched innovative solutions to preserve the Indian public’s access to cash during the Covid-19 pandemic, such as the mobile ATM service of Indian Bank in Chennai, free-of-charge cashbacks from payments app PhonePe.
 More recently, Hitachi Payment Services deployed 1,000 new white label ATMs since October 2020.
 Hitachi Payment is a non-banking ATM operator who has long been a leader in India’s cash infrastructure space.

 Indian banks have also introduced an Interoperable Cash Deposit (ICD), which enables cardholders to use a CRM or Cash Deposit Machine (CDM) of participating member banks to credit their accounts or a third-party account.
 The National Payments Corporation of India operates the ICD solution.
 Banks have deployed more than 30,000 CRMs and CDMs with interoperable capabilities.

 During the fiscal year 2019-2020, the value of The value (or number of units) of the banknotes and coins in circulation within an economy.
-Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in c...
-More in India increased 14.7%.
+Cash in circulation is included in the M1 monetary aggregate and comprises only the banknotes and coins in circulation outside the Monetary Financial Institutions (MFI), as stated in the consolidated balance sheet of the MFIs, which means that the cash issued and held by the MFIs has been subtracted (“cash reserves”).
+Cash in circulation does not include the balance of the central bank’s own banknot... in India increased 14.7%.